Once you have created a package with

 - Sign in to nuget.org with the account that is the current owner of the package.

 - Click on your username, then on Manage my packages, then on the package you want to manage.

 - Click the Manage owners link on the left side.

 From here you have several options:

 - To add an owner, enter their NuGet account name and click Add.
 This sends an email to that new co-owner with a confirmation link.
 Once confirmed, that person has full permissions to add and remove owners.
-(Until confirmed, the Manage owners page will indicate "pending approval" for that person).
+(Until confirmed, the Manage owners page indicates "pending approval" for that person).

 - To remove an owner, select their name on the Manage owners and click Remove.

 - To transfer ownership (as when ownership changes or a package was published under the wrong account), simply add the new owner, and once they've confirmed ownership they can remove you from the list.